How EnviroIQ Stopped Wasting Power

 | BLE | Connectivity path to gateway and app tooling. |

-| SX1262/LoRa | Planned long-range transport; potential silent standby load. |
+| SX1262/LoRa | Planned long-range transport; the unused RevE module became the surprise sleep-state bug. |

 | Gateway | ESP32-C6 bridge for BLE/LoRa, Home Assistant integration, and OTA workflows. |